Rhythmic Movement Makes a Significant Impact on 7-Year-Old Girl with ADHD

 Submitted by C.S., Occupational Therapist

-Girl reading book.
+Young girl reading a book.
 Text: Reading for Leisure now.

 BeforeAfter